Intruder attacks Pelosi's husband, calling, 'Where is Nancy' - KESQ

 Associated Press

-SAN FRANCISCO (AP) — The husband of House Speaker Nancy Pelosi was attacked and severely beaten with a hammer by an assailant who authorities said broke into the couple’s San Francisco home early Friday, searching for the Democratic leader and shouting: “Where is Nancy, where is Nancy?”
+SAN FRANCISCO (AP) — The husband of House Speaker Nancy Pelosi was attacked and severely beaten with a hammer by an assailant who broke into the couple’s San Francisco home early Friday searching for the Democratic leader and shouting: “Where is Nancy, where is Nancy?”

 The assault on the 82-year-old Paul Pelosi injected new uneasiness into the nation’s already toxic political climate, just 11 days before the midterm elections.
 It carried chilling echoes of the Jan.
 6, 2021, insurrection at the Capitol when rioters chanted menacingly for the speaker as they rampaged through the halls trying to halt certification of Joe Biden’s victory over Donald Trump.

-Speaker Pelosi, who was in Washington at the time of the California attack, arrived in San Francisco late Friday.

-Forty-two-year-old David DePape was arrested on charges of attempted murder, elder abuse and burglary, police said.
+Forty-two-year-old David DePape was arrested on charges of attempted murder, elder abuse and burglary.
 Paul Pelosi underwent surgery to repair a skull fracture and serious injuries to his right arm and hands, the speaker’s office said.
 His doctors expect a full recovery.

 Biden quickly called Speaker Pelosi with support after the “horrible attack,” and Republican and Democratic leaders in Congress condemned the assault.